YanSte/NLP-LLM-Fine-tuning-QA-LoRA-T5/README.md

 4. **Diversity in Examples:** Conversations inherently exhibit diversity, characterized by a variety of expressions, tones, and linguistic structures.
 Chat prompts inject this diversity into the training process, endowing the model with the ability to handle real-world scenarios and adapt to the richness of human interactions.

-In summary, the use of chat prompts during the fine-tuning of a T5 model represents a potent strategy to enhance its capability in understanding and generating conversational texts.
+Using Chat prompts during the fine-tuning of a T5 model represents a potent strategy to enhance its capability in understanding and generating conversational texts.
 These prompts act as a bridge between training data and real-life situations, thereby strengthening the model's performance in applications such as chatbot response generation, virtual assistant systems, and other natural language processing tasks.

+### Model Details

+T5 is an encoder-decoder model pre-trained on a multi-task mixture of unsupervised and supervised tasks and for which each task is converted into a **text-to-text** format.

+### Training procedure

+Since, T5 is a text-to-text model, the labels of the dataset are converted as follows: For each example, a sentence as been formed as "Question sentence: " + Answer sentence.

 ## Learning Objectives